-Names Relationship with the Group Yuanta Financial Holdings The parent company of the Company Yuanta Bank The same group of enterprises Yuanta Securities Co., Ltd. The same group of enterprises Yuanta Life Insurance Co., Ltd. The same group of enterprises Yuanta Securities Investment Trust The same group of enterprises Yuanta Securities Investment Consulting The same group of enterprises Yuanta Securities Korea Co., Ltd. The same group of enterprises Yuanta Securities (Hong Kong) Co., Ltd. The same group of enterprises Yuanta Securities (Vietnam) Co., Ltd. The same group of enterprises Funds managed by Yuanta Securities Investment Trust The funds managed by the same group of enterprises Yuanta Cultural & Educational Foundation The directors are the key management Taiwan Securities Association The directors are the key management Polaries Research Related parties in substance Other Refer to the same enterprise group, parent company, substantial related parties and its major shareholders, key management and its related investment enterprises and other companies or institutions who is also held by the Company's chairman of the director or general manager, or have spouse or relatives in the same position.
+Names Relationship with the Group Yuanta Financial Holdings The parent company of the Company Yuanta Bank Co., Ltd. The same group of enterprises Yuanta Securities Co., Ltd. The same group of enterprises Yuanta Life Insurance Co., Ltd. The same group of enterprises Yuanta Securities Investment Trust Co., Ltd. The same group of enterprises Yuanta Securities Investment Consulting Co., Ltd. The same group of enterprises Yuanta Securities Korea Co., Ltd. The same group of enterprises Yuanta Securities (Hong Kong) Co., Ltd. The same group of enterprises Yuanta Securities (Vietnam) Co., Ltd. The same group of enterprises Funds managed by Yuanta Securities Investment Trust The funds managed by the same group of enterprises Yuanta Cultural & Educational Foundation Related parties in substance Yuanta Polaries Research Related parties in substance Taiwan Securities Association A director of Yuanta Group acting as its key management (Note) Other Refer to the same enterprise group, parent company, substantial related parties and its major shareholders, key management and its related investment enterprises and other companies or institutions who is also held by the Company's chairman of the director or general manager, or have spouse or relatives in the same position.